Connect with us

 Prefabs generally last as long, if not longer than stick-built homes.
 PHOTO | COURTESY

-A new building technology is tipped to be a game changer for the Kenyan construction industry thanks to its ability to reduce construction time-line while slashing costs by a huge margin.
+New building technology is tipped to be a game changer for the Kenyan construction industry thanks to its ability to reduce construction timelines while slashing costs by a huge margin.

 Prefabrication or modular construction, now considered an essential technology to bridge the country’s house demand-supply gap, reduces construction time-line while lowering costs by up to 30 per cent.

-This is due to the fact that the structures, ordinarily referred to as prefabs, are manufactured in a factory in standard sections that are then transported to a construction site for assembly.
+This is because the structures, ordinarily referred to as prefabs, are manufactured in a factory in standard sections that are then transported to a construction site for assembly.

-Aware of these benefits, local builders are increasingly importing innovative building technologies from Malaysia, China, Italy and other advanced nations as they seek to boost supply of affordable homes in Kenya.
+Aware of these benefits, local builders are increasingly importing innovative building technologies from Malaysia, China, Italy, and other advanced nations as they seek to boost the supply of affordable homes in Kenya.

-Koto Housing Ltd., a Malaysian construction company, recently excited the Kenyan housing sector when it proclaimed that it could build a three-bedroom house within 14 days at a cost of Sh3 million using ‘Koto Building system’.
+Koto Housing Ltd., a Malaysian construction company, recently excited the Kenyan housing sector when it proclaimed that it could build a three-bedroom house within 14 days at Sh3 million using ‘Koto Building system’.

 A project using this system usually starts just like a conventional building but since the wall panels are light, the foundation is not dug several metres deep.